There might be something wrong with your inner tube, and it could be making you sick and fat.

-Allison, one of my patients who suffered from eczema -- a weepy, red, oozing, scaly, itchy rash -- all over her body is perfect example of what can happen when your gut is out of balance and the extraordinary level of healing that can occur when you fix your digestion.
+Allison, one of my patients who suffered from eczema , a weepy, red, oozing, scaly, itchy rash, all over her body, is a perfect example of what can happen when your gut is out of balance and the extraordinary level of healing that can occur when you fix your digestion.

-This woman, who saw doctor after doctor, put salves, lotions, and potions on her skin and gave her steroids and antibiotics.
-But none of them ever addressed the underlying cause of her problem.
+This woman, who saw doctor after doctor, put salves, lotions, and potions on her skin, and took steroids and antibiotics.
+But none of these doctors ever addressed the underlying cause of her problem.

 Allison was 57 years old and had been suffering from severe, unrelenting eczema for eight years.
 She ate a high-sugar diet and had a history of frequent vaginal yeast infections.